hack13/ansible-opennic-setup/README.md

+# Archived Project
+I no longer maintain a Tier 2 Resolver for OpenNIC and no longer maintain this repository.
+Please feel free to fork and make updated version for people to use.

 # OpenNIC Setup with Ansible
 This is a simple Ansible Script to use to setup an OpenNIC server with Ansible.
 It currently supports CentOS 7, Fedora 28 through 33, and Ubuntu 18.04 LTS.
 I do plan to add Debian and Ubuntu 20.04 support in the